Hiribya: History

+Prehistory

+Bronze Age

 Settlement at the site of Hirbiya dates back to the Canaanite period.

+Crusader period

 It was known as "Forbie" to the Crusaders.
 In 1226, the Syrian geographer Yaqut al-Hamawi called it "Firbiya" (or "Farbaya") and noted that it was within the administrative jurisdiction of Ascalon.

 The village was the site of a crucial battle, called the Battle of La Forbie, between the Crusaders and the Ayyubids, which ended in a decisive Ayyubid victory.
 Historians consider it second in strategic significance only to the Battle of Hattin in 1187.

-A circular well, made of masonry, and the foundations of a small tower was still found there in the late 19th century.
+A circular well, made of masonry, and the foundations of a small tower were still found there in the late 19th century.